List of Orlando Pride players

 This list comprises all players who have played for Orlando Pride which dates from their inaugural National Women's Soccer League season in 2016 to present.

 A "†" denotes players who featured in a matchday squad with the team but never made an appearance.

 Bolded players are currently under contract by Orlando Pride.

-Stats include all competitive matches (NWSL regular season, playoffs and Challenge Cup).
+Stats include all competitive matches (NWSL regular season, playoffs, Challenge Cup and Summer Cup).

-All stats accurate as of match played October 1, 2022.
+All stats accurate as of match played November 23, 2024.